DALL-E/Every illustration.

 I'm not sure you are using the word performative correctly.

-Oshyan Greene about 1 month ago
+Oshyan Greene 4 months ago

 "While Meta and X should be concerned about truth, it is so hard to define and enforce that they end up focusing on the much easier and more legible thing—profit.
 Because the primary usage of these platforms is distraction and entertainment, truth is secondary."